 Risk type Description Mitigation

-Political • The absence of a geographical
+Political - I The absence of a geographical

 boundary makes merger legally

-impossible; and the benefits of the
+- impossible; and the benefits of the

 of one council by another; Partnership continue to be tangible

-and cogent irrespective of political
+and cogent irrespective of political leadership

 leadership

 Economic The Partnership does not Working in partnership to achieve

 achieve its potential for inward investment activity will be a

 wider economic benefits for joint strategic aim of the Partnership

 the community and measured via the

 Transformation Programme

 Financial The Partnership does not The Transformation Programme is

-I - designed to deliver financial benefits
+IT . designed to deliver financial benefits

-aims to achieve which are measured via the
+which are measured via the

-programme governance and formal
+programme governance and formal reporting

-reporting

 Organisational The Transformation The Workforce Development

-Programme causes workstream is designed to address
+Organisational workstream is designed to address

-- the people side of change
+the people side of change

-Taabualasiaal workforce NAIL HEALT CONTRACTOR OF THE C
+workforce

-Technological becomes a barrier to Whilst both councils operate Office
+Technological Incompatibility of IT systems Whilst both councils operate Office

-365; due diligence of applications will be carried out as part of the
+becomes a barrier to 365; due diligence of applications

+harmonisation of services will be carried out as part of the

-which in turn frustrates the service review and Business Case
+service review and Business Case

-efficiencies of creation of approval process in Phase 2 of the
+approval process in Phase 2 of the

-one team Transformation Programme and it is
+Transformation Programme and it is

-one team anticipated that decisions will be
+anticipated that decisions will be

-made accordingly.
+Logal made accordingly.

-Legal The sharing of services and The s113 Agreement will address

-workforce creates legal this and all legal implications of
+Legal 1 The s113 Agreement will address this and all legal implications of

 blurring of responsibilities service reviews will be considered as

-between the councils part of the Business Case approval
+part of the Business Case approval

 process in Phase 2

-Environmental There could be a negative Implications of service reviews will
+Environmental Implications of service reviews will

-· · be considered as part of the
+be considered as part of the

-Business Case approval process at
+arising from the operational Business Case approval process at

-Phase 2.
+requirements of sharing Phase 2.
 It is envisaged that the

 progress we have seen through new

 working practices and utilisation of

-until the service review technology will be built upon in the
+technology will be built upon in the

-I - way the teams will work and interact
+way the teams will work and interact

-Transformation Programme. across the two partnership areas.
+I ransformation Programme. across the two partnership areas.